AnotheRealitySrl/Reflectis-Documentation/docs/CK/intro.md

 # Welcome to Reflectis Creator Kit

-Let's discover **Reflectis Creator Kit**, the suitable tool for creating metaverses in the future.
+Let's discover **Reflectis Creator Kit**, the suitable tool for creating personalized Reflectis environments.

-The obvious choice **for a developer** who wants to build a virtual social world and host it on his own space coding his own interactions, because it will be so quick to jumpstart the development thanks to already made features and available services & infrastructure.
+The obvious choice **for a developer** who wants to build a virtual social world to host it on his own space while coding his own interactions.

+Thanks to the already-made features and the available services & infrastructure, jumpstarting the development of custom environments becomes fast and easy.

-## What's it?
+## What is it?
 **Reflectis Creator Kit** is a library of interactive prefabs and individual scripts that define various behaviors and interactions within Reflectis environments.

 Additionally, several **drag-and-drop components** are present in the scene and ready for use: *Big screen*, *Whiteboard Surface*, *Teleport*, *Scene Changer*, *Private Voice Area*, *User List*, and so on.